pestyld/Python-Integration-to-SAS-Viya/Buffalo State SAS Viya Presentation 2023/README.md

 ![JupyterLab](https://github.com/pestyld/Python-Integration-to-SAS-Viya/blob/master/Buffalo%20State%20SAS%20Viya%20Presentation%202023/images/UploadNotebook.png?raw=true)

 ## Early Career Programs as SAS
-SAS offers a [Technical Tnablement Academy](https://www.sas.com/en_us/careers/students-and-graduates/sas-academy.html#technical-enablement-academy).
+SAS offers a [Technical Enablement Academy](https://www.sas.com/en_us/careers/students-and-graduates/sas-academy.html#technical-enablement-academy).
 An extensive training program is designed to transfer knowledge of SAS products and necessary resources to prepare you for your career at SAS.
 Our full-time, paid roles are designed to bridge the gap between academic life and your first role at SAS.

 ## Sign up for Handshake to connect with employers
 Check out the [Early Career Talent One-Page](https://github.com/pestyld/Python-Integration-to-SAS-Viya/blob/master/Buffalo%20State%20SAS%20Viya%20Presentation%202023/Early%20Career%20Talent%20One-Pager.pdf) file for more information.